bacalhau-project/docs.bacalhau.org/docs/references/other-specifications/sources/ipfs.md

   - Target: "/data"
 ```

 In this configuration, the data associated with the specified CID is fetched from the IPFS network and made available in the task's environment at the "/data" path.
-This seamless integration allows tasks to utilize decentralized and distributed data sources, enhancing the flexibility and capability of Bacalhau jobs.

 ### Example (Imperative/CLI)